 Describing new fossil taxa is an important focus of work in the lab.
 We use morphology and anatomy to better understand the evolutionary history and phylogenetic relationships of plants, particularly groups that are extinct and thus only known from fossils.
-Most work to date has focused on Mesozoic plants, but also includes a range of time periods from the Carboniferous to the Miocene.
+Most work to date has focused on Mesozoic plants, but also includes a range of time periods from the Devonian to the Miocene.

 Shi, G., Leslie, A.B., Herendeen, P.S., Herrera, F., Ichinnorov, N., Takahashi, M., Knopf, P. and Crane, P.R., 2016.
 Early Cretaceous Umkomasia from Mongolia: implications for homology of corystosperm cupules.
 New Phytologist 210: 1418-1429.

 Shi, G., Leslie, A.B., Herendeen, P.S., Ichinnorov, N., Takahashi, M., Knopf, P., Crane, P.R.
 2014.
 Whole-plant reconstruction and phylogenetic relationships of Elatides zhoui sp. nov.
 (Cupressaceae) from the Early Cretaceous of Mongolia.
 International Journal of Plant Sciences 175: 911-930.

 Leslie, A.B., Glasspool, I., Herendeen, P.S., Ichinnorov, N., Knopf, P., Takahashi, M., Crane, P.R.
 2013.
 Pinaceae-like reproductive morphology in Schizolepidopsis canicularis, sp. nov. from the Early Cretaceous (Aptian-Albian) of Mongolia.
 American Journal of Botany 100: 2426-2436.